KerfuffleV2/tfti/README.md

 # Building

-1. You will a recent version of Python 3.x: https://python.org/
+1. You will need a recent version of Python 3.x: https://python.org/
 2. You will need Transcrypt: https://www.transcrypt.org/ - I suggest following their instructions to set it up with a Python virtual environment.
 3. Run this command to convert the Python code to Javascript: `transcrypt -v -b -sf -f -n -m ti.py`
 4. Copy files from this repo and the generated Javascript in the `__target__` directory to a directory in the same structure as the `gh-pages` branch of this repo.